PeteJobi/DraggerResizerWinUI/README.md

   - **ResizeStarted**: This gets called when the user starts to resize with any of the handles.
 The orientation of the handle is passed into the action.
   - **Resizing**: This gets called while the user resizes with any of the handles for every change in the size.
 The orientation of the handle is passed into the action.
   - **ResizeCompleted**: This gets called when the user stops resizing with any of the handles.
 The orientation of the handle is passed into the action.

+You may check out [VideoCropperPageWinUI](https://github.com/PeteJobi/VideoCropperPageWinUI) to see a WinUI page that uses this library.